Lasse-mohr/fertility-prediction-challenge/description.md

 # Social Complexity Lab, PreFer Challenge [1]

-We proceed in two steps:
+We proceed in three steps:
 1. **Gradient boosting algorithm (xgboost):**
     - To establish a strong baseline.
     - To evaluate the predictive power of each question.